sct-pipeline/ukbiobank-spinalcord-csa/README.md

 ![alt text](https://user-images.githubusercontent.com/2482071/100895704-dabf4a00-348b-11eb-8b1c-67d5024bfeda.png)

 #### Upload the manually-corrected files
 A QC report of the manually correct files is created in a zip file.
-To update the dataset, follow this proceedure:
+To update the dataset, follow this procedure:
-* Commit and push manually-corrected files (placed in folders under `derivatives/labels/`
+* Commit and push manually-corrected files (placed in folders under `derivatives/labels/`)
 * Create a pull request and add qc zip file in the body of the PR.
 * If PR is accepted, a new release of the dataset will be created and the qc zip file will be uploaded as a release object.